wp-plugins/wp-related-items/trunk/readme.txt

 == Changelog ==

+= 1.0.6 =
+* New Spanish translation - translated by Andrew Kurtis - WebHostingHub
+* Fix: Post and Product post type was wired in manual relationship ACF field, it is set up dynamycally now
+* Fix: Advanced Custom Fields plugin conflict

 = 1.0.5 =
 * Advanced, completely general possibility to turn on any custom post type (if show_ui parameter of custom post type is true).
 It is turn on yarpp_support argument of all post types selected by the user.
 * Hide WRI Similarity Marker Category column on post admin pages